-- Each BUGLM must elect a Chief Shop Steward from within the Committee. - The Chief Shop Steward shall be appointed for a one (1) year term and may serve consecutive terms.
-The Chief Shop Steward has the right to vote. - The Labour Relations Representative assigned to the Bargaining Unit will develop a monthly inventory of all active grievances in consultation with the Chief Shop Steward, other representatives of the BUGLM Committee, and Local stewards/ representatives. - The Chief Shop Steward, or designate, shall meet with the appropriate Employer representative at Step 3, at all times with the assistance of a Labour Relations Representative of the Union. - The Chief Shop Steward or designate shall attend arbitrations.
-Other representatives of the BUGLM may attend arbitrations on their own time depending on space at the hearing and whether it is a closed hearing or not.
+- Each NSNU portion of the ZLMC/IWK LMC must elect a Chief Shop Steward from within the Committee. - The Chief Shop Steward shall be appointed for a one (1) year term and may serve consecutive terms.
+The Chief Shop Steward has the right to vote. - The Labour Relations Representative assigned to the ZLMC/IWK LMC will develop a monthly inventory of all active grievances in consultation with the Chief Shop Steward, and review with the NSNU members of the ZLMC/IWK LMC. - The Chief Shop Steward, or designate, shall meet with the appropriate Employer representative at Step 3, at all times with the assistance of a Labour Relations Representative of the Union. - The Chief Shop Steward or designate shall attend arbitrations.
+Other representatives of the ZLMC/IWK LMC may attend arbitrations on their own time depending on space at the hearing and whether it is a closed hearing or not.